NLC Leadership Board of Advisors & Ambassadors

 During the 1990s, Chris served as national development director and political director at the New Democrat Network; campaign director at Campaign Performance Group, a persuasion mail firm; account executive at Joe Slade White and Company media consulting firm; manager of two congressional campaigns, including the 1996 reelection campaign of former U.S. Rep. John Spratt (D-SC); director of voter identification and turnout on a gubernatorial campaign; and as a Capitol Hill aide on the U.S. Senate Commerce Committee under then-Chairman Sen. Ernest F. Hollings (D-SC).
-As a college student, Chris was a volunteer precinct captain for Clinton-Gore ’92, helping the ticket win his precinct by one vote.

 A native of Charleston, SC, Chris graduated cum laude from Hampden-Sydney College in Virginia and is a frequent lecturer at colleges, political training seminars and conferences in the U.S. and Europe.
 Chris and his wife, Elizabeth Spratt Cooper, live in Washington, DC, with their two daughters.

-President and COO of The Daschle Group, A Public Policy Advisory of Baker Donelson, Nathan Daschle previously served as the Executive Vice President for Political Strategy at Clear Channel Media & Entertainment, where he ran a business unit dedicated to political advertising.
+Nathan Daschle is the President and COO of The Daschle Group, A Public Policy Advisory of Baker Donelson, Nathan Daschle previously served as the Executive Vice President for Political Strategy at Clear Channel Media & Entertainment, where he ran a business unit dedicated to political advertising.
 He is also the founder and CEO of Ruck.us, a DIY website builder for political campaigns and non-profit organizations.

 From 2007 to 2010, Nathan was the Executive Director of the Democratic Governors Association (DGA), where he managed a $50 million annual budget and staff of more than 20.
 Over the four-year period in which he led DGA, the organization set numerous fundraising records and won a majority of its targeted races.
 Nathan previously served as DGA's Counsel and Director of Policy, and before this he was a litigation associate at Covington and Burling in Washington, D.C.
 Nathan has served in the legislative affairs office of the American Federation of State, County, and Municipal Employees and the Natural Resources Defense Council.
 He also worked on the 1996 U.S. Senate campaign of Tom Strickland (CO).